licky-licky/toji-no-miko-translations/docs/md/docs/North_and_South_Swordsman_Record.md

 **Hokuto:** Ahh, that's why.
 I don't push myself as hard as I used to though.
 **Suu:** No no no, you still train more than enough, Hokuto-san\!
 I feel like, if I didn't ask you to come out with me, you'd be stuck training again.
 **Hokuto:** What makes you think that...
-**Suu:** Cause, every time we get together, you're always trying to get me to practice with you, aren't you\!?
+**Suu:** Cause, every time we get together, you're always trying to get me to practice with you, aren't you\!\?
 **Hokuto:** That's because you show a lot of promise, Suu.
 If you train properly, I know you'll become much stronger.
 **Suu:** ...But, it's not like I want to be stronger.
 **Hokuto:** Wouldn't that be a waste of your talents?
 You were chosen to be a part of this joint-practice as well, weren't you?